ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

    For Mac, I’ve been using regular glut, not freeglut, which works easily but has the drawback that control never returns to Smoldyn after it is handed over to ``glutmainloop``.
-To address this, I installed freeglut using MacPorts, which was trivial.
+To address this (12/14/20), I installed freeglut using MacPorts, which was trivial.
    However, entering ``port contents freeglut`` showed the files that were installed, and none were a static library.
 I tried for a while to link to it anyhow using the CMakeLists.txt file, without luck.
+I also tried to reinstall the MacPorts version (3/29/21), with edits in the Portfile so that static libraries would be built.
+This seemed easy, but took a long time and didn’t work out in the end.
+The Portfile says that static libraries should be built, but they aren’t.
-Next, I downloaded freeglut from http://freeglut.sourceforge.net, as I did for Windows, and tried to build using CMake.
+   In another attempt, I downloaded freeglut from http://freeglut.sourceforge.net, as I did for Windows, and tried to build using CMake.
 This failed at the linking stage.
-There was a prior report of it not working for Macs, with the same error and no solution given, so this seems to be a building bug and not easily fixed.
+There was a prior report of it not working for Macs (see https://sourceforge.net/projects/freeglut/), with the same error and no solution given, so this seems to be a building bug and not easily fixed.
+The issue seems to be that Apple deprecated the GLX functions that libfreeglut depends on, so libfreeglut can no longer be built statically.

 libtiff
    is optional.
 It is used for saving graphics images as TIFF files.